uswds/uswds-for-designers/README.md

 scripts to generate four types of zip archives.
 These zip archives are used in the `uswds` documentation website.

-Generating these files requires `node`, `npm`, and the `zip` command-line tool.
+Generating these files requires `node`, `npm`, and the `zip` command line tool.
 To get started, you need to install the dependencies for this project locally.

 ```sh
 npm install
 ```

-After the dependencies are installed, generate the four zip archives for each supported release based on file extension: `omnigraffle`, `eps`, `ai`, & `sketch`.
+After you've installed these dependencies, generate the four zip archives for each supported release based on file extension: `omnigraffle`, `eps`, `ai`, & `sketch`.

 ```sh